Pikalex04/AnarchyDumper.py/README.md

 > Isn't it a bit too powerful? ***Well, perhaps that's because it's coming from people who live in Anarchy to people who live in Anarchy.***

 **Are there any cons?** Well, yes. *Since the AnarchyDumper dumps so many things, the size of each dump will be pretty...
 Fat.*
-However not that much.
-We dumped a channel with over 7000 messages and the result ended up being a JSON file 8 MB big.

 By the way, it is not slow at all.
-It may look like it is because it dumps a lot of things, but it is pretty optimized so you should not run in any performance issues.
+It may look like it is because it dumps a lot of things, but it is pretty optimized so you should not run into any performance issue.
-The channel we dumped that had over 7000 messages got backed up in just 75 seconds.

 ## Why?